-We’ve all heard stories of horror interviews that can end up shaking your nerves a fair bit.
+We’ve all heard the horror stories of interviews gone wrong that can end up shaking your nerves a fair bit.
 But with the right preparation, a job interview can turn into a relaxed conversation rather than the arduous test of resolve and character many believe it to be.

 With the help of a variety of recruitment experts, we’ll present eight interview tips that are proven to work.
-Keep these in mind while you prepare, they could well make the whole process run smoothly and successfully.
+During your preparation, keep these essentials in mind – they could well be the difference maker between you and your fellow candidates.

-In preparing for the interview, you’ll have sharpened your technical skills and gotten to know your CV like the back of your hand, but your presentation, interpersonal and professional skills will all be analysed too.
+In preparing for the interview, it should go without saying that you’ll have sharpened your technical skills and gotten to know your CV like the back of your hand, but presentation, interpersonal and professional skills will all be analysed too.

 Greg Thorpe, Managing Director of specialist recruitment agency Howett Thorpe, says: “Seemingly small things can make a big difference.
 Not doing your research on the business you’re applying to is a sure-fire way of irritating your interviewer, so always be prepared.
 Whether you arrive within plenty of time can also make the difference between you and the next candidate securing that all-important second interview – as can how polite you are to the receptionist or person who leads you to the interview room.